agnivabasak/memcached-cli/README.md

 # memcached-cli
-A cli tool to access your memcached cache
+A cli tool to access your memcached server